liveahero-wiki/liveahero-wiki.github.io/guide/quest.md

 ## Enhancement/ Training Quest

 These quests are meant for gathering items that can be used to raise and rank up [Heroes](/guide/hero/) and [Sidekicks](/guide/sidekick/).
 Enhancement Quests are divided between Ticket Quests and Free Quests.

 Free Quests' only requirement to start is a sufficient amount of stamina while Ticket Quests also require 1 {% include item-icon.html id=38 %}Quest Ticket each time.
 In exchange, Ticket Quests consume less stamina and give better rewards.

 You can obtain 3 {% include item-icon.html id=38 %}Quest Tickets from login bonus everyday though the maximum number of tickets you can hold is also 3.
 Ticket Quests are depicted with orange color.

 ### EXP Quests and Bond Quests

 EXP Quests and Bond Quests can be selected at any time.
 They each come in two ticket require ranks (Beginner & Expert) and five free ranks (D to S).

 These quests award each Hero and Sidekick with large, fixed amount of EXP/Bond, so it is recommended to bring along as many Heroes and Sidekicks as possible.
 There is a spillover effect for max level Heroes and Sidekicks.
-As such, the EXP a max level Hero would have received is converted into {% include item.html id=11 %}, whereas Sidekick's Bond is converted into {% include item.html id=30 %}.
-In addition, these quests drop {% include item.html id=11 %}, {% include item.html id=30 %}, and {% include item.html id=35 %}.
+As such, the EXP a max level Hero would have received is converted into {% include item-icon.html id=11 %}EXP Items, whereas Sidekick's Bond is converted into {% include item-icon.html id=30 %}Training Bands.

 {% include quest-group.html chapterId=201 %}
 {% include quest-group.html chapterId=203 %}